docarray/docarray/README.md

 ```

-access field at the DocumentArray level
+Access fields at the DocumentArray level:

 ```python
 print(len(da.tensor))
 print(da.tensor[0].shape)
 ```

-You can stack tensor if you want to perform in batch processing
+You can stack tensors if you want to perform in batch processing:

 ```python
 da = da.stack()